LifeLongThinker/FS.OOP.MatchingPairs/docs/OOP-Modelling-101.md

 ![The Matching Pairs game in action](./game_in_action.gif)

-## Step 1: Analysing the Problem Domain: Components
+## Step 1: Analyzing the Problem Domain: Components

 First, we will analyze the problem domain.